vedanarasimhan/vedanarasimhan.github.io/_pages/research.md

 – using population-based discontinuities that determine local government boundaries for over 100,000 Indian villages.
 Over the short and long-run, individuals allocated into local governments with smaller populations have better access to public goods.
-We provide suggestive evidence that these results are related to heightened civic en- gagement and stronger political incentives, without any observable evidence of other mechanisms such as elite capture.
+We provide suggestive evidence that these results are related to heightened civic engagement and stronger political incentives, without any observable evidence of other mechanisms such as elite capture.

 [Online Appendix](https://www.dropbox.com/s/kkppgs8vm80wqc0/online_appendix.pdf?dl=0)